aboutcode-org/scancode-analyzer/README.rst

 .. what-is-scancode-analyzer

-What is Scancode-Analyzer
+What is ScanCode-Analyzer
 -------------------------

-`ScanCode`_ detects licenses, copyrights, package manifests and direct dependencies and more both in source code and binary files.
+`ScanCode`_ detects licenses, copyrights, package manifests, direct dependencies and more in source code orbinary files.

-ScanCode license detection is using multiple techniques to accurately detect licenses based on automatons, inverted indexes and multiple sequence alignments.
-As the detection supports approximate matching, there's a lot of `unknown` detections, or multiple approximate matches.
+ScanCode license detection uses multiple techniques to accurately detect licenses based on automatons, inverted indexes and multiple sequence alignments.
+As the detection supports approximate matching, there are many `unknown` detections, or multiple approximate matches.

-The goal of this project is to improve the accuracy of license detection leveraging scancode scans,
+The goal of this project is to improve the accuracy of license detection by leveraging ScanCode scan data.

-It is a `ScanCode`_ ``post-scan`` plugin to use it in scans directly, and in future as `scancode.io`_ pipelines, with better issue review and reporting features.
+It is a `ScanCode`_ ``post-scan`` plugin for direct use in scans.
+In future we plan to add `scancode.io`_ pipelines, with better issue review and reporting features.

 This project aims to: